jodida01/Group_5_Capstone_Project/README.md

 # FINCOMBOT -- COMPLIANCE CHATBOT

 FinComBot is an AI-powered compliance chatbot designed to streamline customer onboarding and strengthen regulatory compliance in financial institutions.
-By providing staff with instant, policy-aligned answers to KYC and AML-related queries, the solution reduces onboarding delays, improves compliance consistency, and minimizes regulatory risks.
-We propose a phased implementation beginning with a pilot on KYC and onboarding procedures.
+It achieves this by providing staff with instant, policy-aligned answers to KYC and AML-related queries.
+The project will follow a phased implementation approach, beginning with a pilot focused on KYC and onboarding procedures.

 ![AI Chatbot](Images/HeaderImage.jpg)

-## 1. Business Understandng
+## 1. Business Understanding

 Financial institutions face increasing pressure to comply with stringent regulatory frameworks governing customer onboarding, Know Your Customer (KYC), Customer Due Diligence (CDD), Enhanced Due Diligence (EDD), Anti-Money Laundering (AML), Counter Terrorism Financing, Counter Proliferation Financing (CPF), and sanctions screening.
 These obligations are complex, continuously evolving, and vary across jurisdictions.